-The Nature Conservancy and the Virginia Institute of Marine Science (VIMS), along with several partners in the Seaside Heritage Seagrass Community Restoration Program, will soon begin the 2019 chapter of the largest seagrass restoration project in the world!
+Each year, The Nature Conservancy and the Virginia Institute of Marine Science (VIMS), along with several partners in the Seaside Heritage Seagrass Community Restoration Program, begin another chapter in the largest seagrass restoration project in the world!

 And you can be a part of it.

 Each spring since 2008, 40 to 60 volunteers have signed on and suited up to collect eelgrass (Zostera marina), a simple seagrass that once thrived in the coastal bays of Virginia.
-Over the past decade nearly 500 volunteers have given 2,175 hours to the effort.
+Over more than a decade nearly 500 volunteers have given 2,175 hours to the effort.

 Volunteers collect reproductive shoots containing ripe seeds from the underwater plants.
 The shoots are measured into water tanks where the seeds are then cured, separated, and prepared for fall planting.